 - On hold: The campaign hasn't started or is being paused temporarily.

 - Completed: The campaign has finished its test duration.

 To enable GemPages to collect the data for the report, you will need to connect GemPages with Google Analytics first.
 After that, you can check the report from Google Analytics by clicking on the Report button.

-The campaign report lists out the traffic weight, followed by six key metrics as below:
+The campaign report lists the traffic weight, followed by seven key metrics as below:

 - Unique Users: Represent an aggregate of pageviews from the same user during one session (i.e., the number of sessions during which that page was viewed one or more times).